uptightsuperlabs/uptightsuperlabs/README.txt

-jack of all trades, master of none - c my beloved - pinkpantheress and ppg enjoyer
+programmer - reverse engineer - jack of all trades - i love c <3